Bielak2000/RemoteControlledBoatOperatingSystem/README.md

 ## Summary

 This project combines embedded systems programming with desktop application development to create a versatile and efficient boat control system.
 It enables both direct manual operation and autonomous navigation, showcasing integration of hardware communication with modern user interface design.

+A presentation of the project is available in a video at the following link: https://youtu.be/9EfeOhkxhsQ?feature=shared.